4nakin/Growth-Hacking/growth_hacking_manifesto.md

 ####I'll just leave these quotes from the AD:tech growth hacking panel here.

->"Growth hacking is a cooler version of product marketing" - Christine, Intel
+>"Growth hacking is a cooler version of product marketing" - Christine Herron, Intel ([@christine](http://twitter.com/christine))

->"Solving problems with data." - I forget so I'll just elaborate on the quote.
-Test, analyize, deploy, repeat.
+>"Solving problems with data." - I forget, so I'll just elaborate on the quote.
+Always test your assumptions.

 >"Innovate a non traditional way to make something happen." - Be bold and creative.